Hutchinson-Lab/Hutchinson-Lab.github.io/_pages/people.md

     <img src="../images/profiles/andrew.png">
   </div>
   <div class="bio-text">
     Andrew is a MS and PhD student in Computer Science researching machine learning for forecasting and anomaly detection problems.
 He takes inspiration from ecology and sustainability applications to develop novel learning models, with a particular interest in problems across space and time.
-He is a team member of both the <a href="https://agaid.org/">Agriculture for AI (AgAID) Institute</a> and of the <a href="https://www.ppicenter.org/">Pervasive Personalized Intelligence (PPI) Center</a>.
+Co-advised by <a href="https://web.engr.oregonstate.edu/~wongwe/">Weng-Keen Wong</a>, Andrew is a team member of both the <a href="https://agaid.org/">Agriculture for AI (AgAID) Institute</a> and of the <a href="https://www.ppicenter.org/">Pervasive Personalized Intelligence (PPI) Center</a>.
 Previously, he earned a BS in Computer Science and Mathematics at Roanoke College, where he also worked as a web developer.
   </div>
 </div>